Iankid/Foundry-Starfinder-Macros-and-files/README.md

 # Foundry-Starfinder-Macros

+THIS IS NOT A FOUNDRY MODULE.
+ALL MACRO CODES MUST BE COPIED AND PASTED INTO FOUNDRY MANUALLY~

 All Macros listed are for use in VTT Foundry, Starfinder system.

 Conditions & FX macro requires Token Magic FX mod: https://foundryvtt.com/packages/tokenmagic/